Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Two roads diverged in a wood, and I took the one less traveled by, and that has made all the difference."
+> "I learned that courage was not the absence of fear, but the triumph over it.
+The brave man is not he who does not feel afraid, but he who conquers that fear."
-> — **Robert Frost**
+> — **Nelson Mandela**

 ---